-5. Train super usersWhen all employees feel fairly comfortable with their new role and the addition of a tool in their tool box, it is time to train super users.
+When all employees feel fairly comfortable with their new role and the addition of a tool in their toolbox, it is time to train super users.
 By making ambassadors for the product who truly believe in the value of the tech you are giving the roll out a much better chance to succeed.
-The super users are able to assist and inspire their colleagues embracing the change in their work processes.
+The super users can assist and inspire their colleagues embracing the change in their work processes.

 One of the reasons that most IT projects crash is due to a lack of support from its primary users.
-By educating super users you counteract this exact problem and resist falling into that exact trap.
+By educating super users you counteract this exact problem and resist falling into that trap.

-6. The super users at workIt is one thing to train super users in a safe and non-operational mode, but to actually set them free and practice while working is another thing.
-We like to do this, and recommend testing out skills when dealing with actual tasks.
-Just begin light and with a supervision that helps everyone get a good start.
+It is one thing to train super users in a safe and non-operational environment, but to set them free and practice while working is another thing.
+That is the real litmus test.
+Begin the process gently and with supervision that will help everyone get a good start.
 This way focus is on succeeding and feeling proud to be well on the way.
 Gaining confidence makes a huge difference when replacing one way of working with a new way that encompasses learning new skills.

-7. Employee trainingIt is not enough to dedicate time with super users.
-Every employee needs to feel comfortable with their new role, and especially with this new thing they have working for them.
+It is not enough to dedicate time with super users.
+Every employee needs to feel comfortable with their new role and the tool they are supposed to use.
 Remember to spend plenty of time on “why” you are changing the old way of doing things with a new and improved way.
 Why is it important.
-What good does it do?
+What good does it?
 And ultimately what is in it for everyone?
-In this phase the inclusion of super users is very important.
+In this phase, the inclusion of super users is very important.
 They carry a lot of understanding and weight here.

-Many IT projects meet their demise, because the primary users fail to see the advantages of the product.
+Many IT projects meet their demise because the primary users fail to see the advantages of the product.
 You have to monitor and follow up on your employees’ utilisation and thoughts on the technology.
 Do not treat the implementation as finished just because you have gone live with the tech!